 Know your rights

-When New Zealand businesses collect, use, store or disclose your personal information, they must follow the 12 information privacy principles(external link) (IPPs).
+When New Zealand businesses collect, use, store or disclose your personal information, they must follow the Privacy Act rules.

 They also have to follow strict rules about credit reporting under the Credit Reporting Privacy Code(external link).